Inclusion

 We aim to provide students with feedback on formal course work assessments within 20 working days of hand-in.

-Level 3 qualification in the area the student wishes to teach:
+Level 3 qualification or above in subject area the student wishes to teach.

 Applicants should apply via the University of Worcester website.